asimwe1/rust_chatapp/site/guide/4-requests.md

 ### Default Ranking

-If a rank is not explicitly specified, Rocket assigns a default rank.
+If a rank is not explicitly specified, Rocket assigns a default rank to a route.
+Default ranks range from `-12` to `-1`.
+This differs from ranks that can be assigned manually in a route attribute, which must be positive numbers.
 The default rank prefers static segments over dynamic segments in both paths and
 queries: the _more_ static a route's path and query are, the higher its precedence.

-There are three "colors" to paths and queries:
+There are three "colors" assignable to each path and query:

   1. `static`, meaning all components are static
   2. `partial`, meaning at least one component is dynamic
   3. `wild`, meaning all components are dynamic

+Additionally, a query may have _no_ color (`none`) if there is no query.

 Static paths carry more weight than static queries.
 The same is true for partial and wild paths.
 This results in the following default ranking table: